Zestfor

 Understanding good stress vs bad stress for leaders represents a multifaceted competency with significant implications for team performance and wellbeing.
 The distinction between eustress and distress shapes how individuals experience workplace challenges and ultimately determines whether pressure enhances or diminishes results.

 Effective stress management requires continuous attention rather than one-time intervention.
-By encouraging positive stress mindsets, maintaining clear communication, ensuring adequate support and creating psychologically safe environments, leaders harness the benefits of good stress whilst mitigating the harmful effects of distress.
+By promoting positive stress mindsets, maintaining clear communication, ensuring adequate support and creating psychologically safe environments, leaders harness the benefits of good stress whilst mitigating the harmful effects of bad stress.

 The goal isn’t eliminating stress entirely but rather cultivating the right type and level of pressure to drive growth, innovation and sustainable performance.
 When leaders understand and actively manage both eustress and distress, they create conditions where teams thrive under challenge rather than crumble under strain.